SOP & Documentation Fundamentals

 Read summarized version with

-A user guide is a document that tells people how to actually use something.
-It walks users through specific tasks with step-by-step instructions, focusing on what they need to do rather than every possible feature.
-Think of it as the difference between reading an encyclopedia about your new software versus having someone show you exactly how to get started.
+Put another way, a user guide tells people how to actually use something.
+It’s the difference between reading an encyclopedia about your new software and having someone sit down and show you where to start.

-These guides work as practical roadmaps.
-They cover common workflows and help users figure out features without drowning in technical jargon.
-You'll find user guides in all sorts of formats: printed booklets tucked into product boxes, downloadable PDFs, video tutorials, interactive walkthroughs, or help sections built right into apps.
-Unlike a comprehensive user manual, user guides tend to focus on specific tasks rather than exhaustive coverage.
-They often work alongside training documentation and quick reference guides to support users at different stages of their learning journey.
+These guides act as practical roadmaps.
+They cover the common workflows and help users find their way around features without drowning in jargon.
+The formats vary a lot.
+You’ll see printed booklets tucked into product boxes, downloadable PDFs, video tutorials, interactive walkthroughs, and help sections built right into apps.
+Unlike a comprehensive product reference manual, user guides usually stick to specific tasks rather than trying to cover everything.
+They tend to sit alongside training documentation and quick reference guides, supporting users at different points in their learning.

-The whole point?
-Help people succeed with your product, cut down on confusion, and reduce the number of "how do I..." support tickets.
-When someone can figure things out on their own, everybody wins.
+So what’s the goal?
+Help people succeed with your product, cut down on confusion, and shrink the pile of “how do I…” support tickets.
+When someone can work it out on their own, everybody wins.

 Key Characteristics of a User Guide

-• Task-Oriented: Built around what users want to accomplish, not a laundry list of features
+• Task-Oriented: Built around what users actually want to get done, not a laundry list of features

-• Concise and Focused: Gets to the point without burying readers in technical details they don't need
+• Concise and Focused: Gets to the point instead of burying readers in technical detail they don’t need

-• Step-by-Step Format: Lays out instructions in a logical sequence so users can follow along easily
+• Step-by-Step Format: Lays out instructions in a logical sequence, so users can follow along without getting lost

-• Plain Language: Skips the jargon and writes at a level that matches what users actually know
+• Plain Language: Drops the jargon and writes at a level that matches what readers actually know

-• Visual Support: Uses screenshots, diagrams, or videos to show (not just tell) how things work
+• Visual Support: Leans on screenshots, diagrams, or videos to show how things work, not just tell

-• Easy to Find: Available wherever users need it, whether that's online, in the app, or as a download
+• Easy to Find: Sits wherever users need it, whether that’s online, surfaced as contextual help inside the app, or offered as a download

 User Guide Examples